Scenes of village life among the Babongo, the original guardians of the forest

 Edzengui, the spirit of the forest

-The mask dances.
+The spirit of the mask dances.

 It is not a stage prop.